laroche/tastyworks-pnl/README.md

 to hardcode into the source code if it is an individual stock or some ETF/fond.
 You can use the __--assume-individual-stock__ option to assume individual stock for all unknown symbols.

+The option __--debug-fifo__ gives details on the FIFO workings.
+Be aware that pnl data is the cummulative sum, not the real local change.
+(Bug in the output!)

 If you work on Linux with Ubuntu/Debian, you need to make sure
 <https://pandas.pydata.org/> is installed: